bellflight/AVR-Docs/content/en/basic-drone-assembly/flight-controller-wiring/_index.md

 Slide the wire into the servo connector housing as shown in the photo below.
 Servo connectors can be found in a small envelope of miscellaneous parts in your kit.
 Refer back to the first photo in this section to see it.

 {{% alert title="Note" color="note" %}}
-Make sure that you listen for a click sound when sliding the wire into the servo connetor.
+Make sure that you listen for a click sound when sliding the wire into the servo connector.
 Pay attention to the orientation of the wire in the photo below.
 When the wire is secure you can lightly pull on it and it will not come out.
 {{% /alert %}}

 ![Sliding wire into servo connector](fc_wiring_5.jpg)